iwalz/blog/introduction.md

 $environment-$service
 production-haproxy
 ```
-The environment is not staging or production (well, it could be ...), it identifies the source where it can find the puppet profiles/roles/modules - underneth a defined S3 bucket.
+The environment is not staging or production (well, it could be...), it identifies the source where it can find the puppet profiles/roles/modules - in a defined S3 bucket.
 So having multiple environments (let's say production and staging) looks like this in an S3 bucket:
 ```
 my-bucket-name/
   puppet-staging.tar.gz